 Sleep when you can.
 Eat healthy when you can.
 Love your baby all the time.
 Things will get easier.
 I guess that’s four suggestions.
 Congrats!

 You took your time with your simplification journey.
 Would you recommend this?
 Would you recommend combining a couple of goals together eg decluttering plus clearing debt (as complementary) or do you think one at a time and building over time is a better approach?

 I think it depends on what your situation is and how much time/energy/attention you have to change your life.
 It’s ok to be working on more than one thing at a time, but layering each change is helpful.
 Start with one and then add another when the first feels comfortable or manageable.
-I was recently reminded of how important that is during my 90-days of discipline.
 Even if you are used to making big changes, making them all at once is rarely sustainable.

 I want to downsize but at the moment the purchase of a smaller home costs more than what we owe on our current home.
 Trying to make sense of the numbers.
 Also, should renting a house or apartment be considered?

 Often when downsizing or moving, the only factor considered is money.
 Of course that’s important, but numbers are not the only thing to consider.
 Financial advisors may disagree, but the big question to ask is, “how do I want to live my life?”